Netail/webhook-notifier/.github/PULL_REQUEST_TEMPLATE.md

 ## Type

-[Delete options that are not relevant]
+[Delete options that are not relevant (including this line)]

-- Feature
+- Enhancement
 - Bugfix
-- Hotfix
 - Refactoring
 - Documentation
-- Something else
+- DevOps

 ## Checklist